Otto Pippenger

 A closer look at his relationship with Congresswoman Ocasio-Cortez, who features prominently in Chakrabarti’s campaign materials, is not what it first appears to be.
 Their association abruptly ended in 2019 after a campaign finance investigation accused the Congresswoman’s chief of staff of financial improprieties.
 (A Federal Elections Commission probe uncovered no wrongdoing.
 According to insiders, Chakrabarti’s departure was, at least in part, due to differences in political strategy.)
 It is nonetheless notable that while Chakrabarti has mentioned AOC so much, one might think he is her running mate, the New York Congresswoman has not said anything about Chakrabarti in regards to this race.

 Chakrabarti’s political activity raises yet more questions.
 He donated more than $10,000 to Bilal Mahmood who successfully defeated progressive stalwart Dean Preston, District 5’s incumbent supervisor.
 A tenants’ rights attorney, Preston has arguably done more to address income inequality than any recent member of the Board of Supervisors.
-(Full disclosure: I was volunteer coordinator for Preston’s successful 2019 campaign.)
+(Full disclosure: I was Volunteer Coordinator for Preston’s successful 2019 campaign.)

 Further, Chakrabarti contributed $500 to Michael Lai’s unsuccessful campaign against respected labor organizer Chyanne Chen in the 2024 contest to represent District 11.
 Lai has been an outspoken proponent of the Network State, a strange — and authoritarian — scheme in which tech elites would exit democracy to form their own sovereign states.